blair-robot-project/ScoutingApp2022/README.md

 # FRC Team 449: Scouting App
-Android scouting app for FRC with Bluetooth data transfer.
+Android scouting app for FRC 2020 Infinite Recharge with Bluetooth data transfer.
 Designed for use on 7" Kindle fires.

-Development for Infinite Recharge specific data fields is underway (but not ready for use).

 __To be used with the Python server:__ https://github.com/carter-wilson/ScoutingServer